donteaford/Zero-Hour-Operation-Musk/README.md

 Then inside the game folder run "love ." and the game will run automatically.

 # Game Theme
-A retro-futuristic cyber hacking game where you infiltrate Elon Musk's corporate empire to expose the truth.
+A retro-futuristic cyber hacking game where you infiltrate Leon Musk's corporate empire to expose the truth.

 ## 🎮 Game Overview

-You are a skilled hacker recruited by the Resistance to infiltrate and expose the hidden operations within Elon Musk's companies.
+You are a skilled hacker recruited by the Resistance to infiltrate and expose the hidden operations within Leon Musk's companies.
 Navigate through a retro-styled desktop environment, use terminal commands, and execute strategic cyber attacks to complete missions and uncover the truth.

 ## 🚀 Features